|Position:||Head of School of Computing|

 Dahiru Abubakar - Cloud Computing in Sub-Saharan Africa

-Professor Allison has won multiple knowledge transfer/research grants and consultancy primarily for commercial related projects worth £3.6m, often in collaboration with engineering and business colleagues
+Professor Allison has had direct involvement in knowledge transfer/research grants and consultancy primarily for commercial related projects worth over £15m, often in collaboration with engineering and business colleagues.
+Three of these are for the School:

 High-Value Cloud Services